Career Confusion? Start a Career Journal.

 Remember to keep your journal alive.
 Come back to these sections whenever inspiration strikes or you have a career update.
 Make an effort to sit undistracted with your journal and brainstorm what truly matters to you.
 We don’t know where our professional life will ultimately lead, but we can develop a sense for what we want it to contain.
 We can weigh new opportunities against all of the information in our notebook in order to make informed decisions.
 This is the kind of attention few of us are encouraged to give to our career exploration, yet I believe it would greatly decrease the amount of job dissatisfaction.
 The encouragement to explore what each of us wants and needs from a fulfilled life seems revolutionary in its possibility.
 Could it be part of the antidote to an under-stimulated and overstressed workforce?

 Brad Waters, MSW provides career coaching and consultation to clients by phone nationwide.
-He specializes in working with non-traditional career seekers, entrepreneurs, creatives, introverts, Millennials, and corporate career changers.
-Brad helps people clarify their career direction and take action on life transitions.
+He specializes in working with non-traditional career seekers, entrepreneurs, creatives, and introverts.
+He is LGBTQI+ affirming and values diversity in the workplace.”.
 He also writes for PsychologyToday.com.

 Request a free coaching consultation at BradWatersCoaching.com.